Strings

 B

 The above diagram represents a AnnotatedString where three ranges have been annotated (labeled A, B, and C).
-Each annotation holds a label (Symbol) and a value (Any), paired together as a Pair{Symbol, <:Any}.
+Each annotation holds a label (Symbol) and a value (Any).
+These three pieces of information are held as a @NamedTuple{region::UnitRange{Int64}, label::Symbol, value}.

 Labels do not need to be unique, the same region can hold multiple annotations with the same label.